 This beautiful bedtime story with stunning illustrations features children with Williams syndrome.
 It would make a perfect baby shower gift or holiday gift!

 You are here

-A Step-by-Step Guide to an Engaging Approach to Treating Anxiety and Phobias in Children with Autism and Other Developmental Disabilities This book presents an enjoyable, simple model for tackling anxiety in children and teens with ASD, by building up tolerance to anxiety triggers, decreasing meltdowns and eliminating anxiety responses to fears and phobia.
+Copies have been ordered and will be in by Dec.
+19. A Step-by-Step Guide to an Engaging Approach to Treating Anxiety and Phobias in Children with Autism and Other Developmental Disabilities This book presents an enjoyable, simple model for tackling anxiety in children and teens with ASD, by building up tolerance to anxiety triggers, decreasing meltdowns and eliminating anxiety responses to fears and phobia.
 It covers common scenarios which can be adapted to suit the needs of each individual child or teen.
 By Karen Levine and Naomi Chedd

 Created by WSA professional advsiors, these Informational "Tear Sheets" contain general explanations of why specific therapies are needed by many children with Williams syndrome.
 Each informational sheet contains examples of age-specific goals and strategies which can be very helpful to therapists who do not have a wealth of experience with Williams syndrome.
 Or, download and print them for free here.

 My Sister, My Friend is an endearing tale of two sisters, one who has Williams syndrome and one who does not.
 It is meant to be used as a tool for parents/teachers to read with their children.
 It will take you on a journey through the youngest child's questions about why her older sister is a little different from her.
 Throughout the book, Williams syndrome is discussed with respect, as well as accurate information.
 The journey begins with questions, but it ends with acceptance, understanding, love, and most of all, friendship.